Konstantin-Bozhkov/zappar-random/README.md

 # Zappar Random User Generation - Python 3.6

-The application has been build with Python with Django framework and Typescript without a use of any external libraries or frameworks like jQuery or AngularJS
+The application has been build with Python with Django framework and Typescript without a use of any external libraries or frameworks like Angular, React or VueJS.

+The main idea behind the <user-generator> component has been inspired by VueJS components and slot functionality.

 # Installation